A collage comprising a ziggurat (left, aerial view) and several sealings featuring various motifs.

 22–24 July 2026 at the Bavarian Academy of Sciences and Humanities Munich and online

-The preliminary programme, including all speakers and abstracts, can be downloaded here.
+The preliminary programme, including all speakers, abstracts and the list of posters, can be downloaded here.

 Venue